Alan Donegan: PopUp Business School Co-Founder, Entrepreneur, Financially Independent Pizza Lover, Marvel Movie fan and soon to be Script Writer

 Time is going pass anyway.
 Use it.

-Even if you still believe it is too late for you to sort your finances out I would say it is still worth doing it, as your example will inspire the people around you and the next generation to look after their money.
+Even if you still believe it is too late for you to sort your finances out, I would say it is still worth doing it.
+Your example of taking control, working on your finances and making progress will inspire the people around you and the next generation to look after their money.

 Download the template.
 Have a play and let us know what thoughts, feelings and actions it inspires for you.